Learn how to make the authentic Mexican cajeta recipe (dulce de leche or milk caramel sauce). This easy slow-cooked recipe is worth every minute.

 What is Cajeta

-Cajeta is one of my favorite things in the world!
+Cajeta is going to become one of your favorite sweet things in the world!

 In Mexico, this sweet confection is known as cajeta and in other Spanish speaking countries, it is called dulce de leche.